2.8. Provisions, Contingent Liabilities, Contingent Assets and Commitments

 (b) Trade Receivable and contract balances

 The timing of revenue recognition, billings and collections results in receivables, unbilled revenue and unearned revenue on the Company's Balance Sheet.
 Amounts are billed in accordance with agreed-upon contractual terms on monthly basis.
 The Company's receivables are rights to consideration that are unconditional.
 Unbilled revenues comprising revenues in excess of billings from the contracts, which are classified as financial assets when the right to consideration is unconditional and is due only within a month.
-Invoicing to the customers is based on the contracts and therefore, the timing of revenue recognition is different from the timing of invoicing to the customers.
-Invoicing in excess of earnings is classified as unearned revenue.
+Invoicing to the customers is based on the contracts and therefore, the timing of revenue recognition is different from the timing of invoicing to the customer.
+Invoicing in excess of earnings is classified as unearned revenue to the extent of collection.
 Trade receivables are presented net of provision in the Balance Sheet.

 48. SEGMENT REPORTING: